lavanayakhosla/Bidirectional-Visitor-Counter---Arduino-UNO-and-IR-Sensors/README.md

 ---
 ## Code
-The Code can be found in the file Main.cpp
+The Code can be found in the file Main.cpp .
+It was programmed using the Arduino IDE which seamlessly integrates Software and Hardware to develop an efficient and cost-effective solution for automatic visitor tracking.
+We programmed the system to detect movement in both directions, ensuring precise counting and real-time updates on visitor flow.
+I

 # Output
 ![Number of visitors currently in the room being displayed](Output_Arduino.jpg)